rust-lang/rust/text/0000-conservative-impl-trait.md

 understand the feature in a highly special-cased way, rather than as a general way to talk about unknown-but-bounded types in function signatures.
-This could be particularly bewildering to newcomers, who must choose between `T: Trait`, `Box<Trait>`, and `@Trait`, with the latter only usable in one place.
+This could be particularly bewildering to newcomers, who must choose between `T: Trait`, `Box<Trait>`, and `impl Trait`, with the latter only usable in one place.

 ## Drawbacks due to partial transparency

-The fact that specialization and OIBITs can "see through" `@Trait` may be surprising, to the extent that one wants to see `@Trait` as an abstraction mechanism.
+The fact that specialization and OIBITs can "see through" `impl Trait` may be surprising, to the extent that one wants to see `impl Trait` as an abstraction mechanism.
 However, as the RFC argued in the rationale section, this design is probably the most consistent with our existing post-specialization abstraction mechanisms, and lead to the relatively simple story that *privacy* is the way to